 This will depend on your unique life situation.
-If your expenses every month being too high is a big problem for you, giving up the car will likely save you a decent amount of money.
-Not only on the lease payment, but also on insurance, gas, maintenance and more.
+If your expenses every month are too high for you, giving up the car will likely save you a decent amount of money.
+Not only on the lease payment but also on insurance, gas, maintenance and more.

 However, if you really need a vehicle for one reason or another, it might make sense to keep the car and continue making payments, or simply find a cheaper car instead.

 The rules regarding bankruptcy can differ slightly from province to province, so it is a good idea to reach out to a Licensed Insolvency Trustee or another expert in your area to see what the best course of action is to take.
 But ultimately, the choice is yours.

 If your debts are too much for you to handle, be sure to speak to a licensed insolvency trustee to learn about your options.